lgreski/datasciencectacontent/markdown/rprog-downloadingFiles.md

 # Tutorial: Downloading files

 By the time students complete the programming assignments and quizzes in *R Programming*, they have had to download a number of files from URLs listed in the assignment / quiz instructions.
-As an example, the *Getting and Cleaning Data* class has a lecture that illustrates downloading the Baltimore City Cameras data.
+As an example, the first quiz in *R Programming* has a number of questions that are based on a file that must be downloaded during the quiz.

 A beginning student will simply download the file from the URL, save it to the R working directory, and proceed with writing the R code necessary to answer the quiz questions.